aj07/composer-wiki/Composer-Solution-For-v1.md

   ...
 ```

 Change the `name` in `package.json` to whatever you want to call your network.
 (MUST BE IN lower-case.
-Will bite you later if any is upper case) and update the description in `package.json` to something that makes sense for your network
+Will bite you later if the name contains any upper case character) and update the description in `package.json` to something that makes sense for your network.

 ## Define Domain Model